openebs-archive/api/design/cstor/v1/cstorpool.md

 	BlockDeviceName string `json:"blockDeviceName"`

 	// Capacity is the capacity of the block device.
-	// It is system generated
+	// It is system generated filled by CSPI controller Capacity uint64 `json:"capacity"`
-	Capacity string `json:"capacity"`

 	// DevLink is the dev link for block devices
 	DevLink string `json:"devLink"`